TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 6. Holidays tab

 == Changelog ==
+= 3.5 (23.05.2018) =

+* The plugin is now GDPR compliant.
+* Delivery Date & Time for the orders will now be exported to the User's Personal Data from the Tools -> Export Personal Data menu.
+* A warning was displayed on the checkout page when Minimum delivery time is set to blank.
+This is fixed now.
+* Some notices are fixed in debug.log file.

 = 3.4.2 (22.02.2018) =

 * Additional columns "Fecha Horneada" and "Encargado" were added on the WooCommerce Edit order page when the plugin is updated to version 3.4.1.